 At Holywell School we believe in the value of lifelong learning and that people learn new things every day.
 Learning should be a rewarding and enjoyable experience for everyone.
 Our teaching aims to equip children with the knowledge, skills and understanding necessary to make informed choices about the important things in their lives and to take responsibility for their own learning.
 We believe that appropriate learning will lead to happy and rewarding lives.

 The development of English language skills is a really important part of every aspect of school life.
 Each day provides the opportunity to develop children’s speaking and listening skills, reading and writing.
 A daily English lesson ensures that all these skills are covered.
-Pupils are being taught to read using the Letters and Sounds phonics scheme of work.
+Pupils are being taught to read using the Read, Write inc.

 The daily maths session ensures that all children have a well planned and challenging maths education throughout their time at Holywell School.
 Times tables and mental arithmetic skills are regularly practised and we consider these essential for children to know.
 Calculators are sometimes used in the classroom so children can learn to use them well.
 Maths is also regularly included in other curriculum areas, such as history and geography.